We are Cancer Navigators & Strategists with 40-yrs experience.

 Many patients are enticed by promise of a cure; especially if they believe they have exhausted all local treatment options.
 The Clinics currently attracting most patients are located in Germany, China & Mexico.

-- Having led medi-tours to Germany for 3-yrs, over time, we found significant discrepancies between what clinics promise and what they deliver.
+- Having led medi-tours to Germany for 3-yrs, over time, we found significant discrepancies between what German clinics promise and what they deliver – we were very disappointed with patient survival rates.

-- It is nearly impossible for patients (let alone doctors) to get accurate statistics about treatments so you can’t really know what is going on.
+- In such cases it is nearly impossible for patients (let alone doctors) to get accurate statistics about treatments outcomes so you can’t really know what is going on.

-- Few clinics have reliable follow up methodology.
+- Few of these types of clinics have reliable follow up methodology.
 Few are government regulated.
-They often don’t know if a patient dies (back home) after having their treatments.

 Have you exhausted local treatment options?

-We have many patients alive today because we referred them to another oncologist or another Australian hospital who could offer them a better chance.
+We have many patients alive today because we referred them to another oncologist or another Australian or quality Asian Hospital who could offer them a better chance.

 So when you are told there is nothing more we can do – please check with us to see if that is true.
 There may be more that can be done within your own country (where your medical insurance can assist).